1wheel/hot-server/README.md

 Default port is 3989; `hot-server --port=4444` sets the port.

-`hot-server --dir=build` set the directory to server.
+`hot-server --dir=build` set the directory to serve.

 ## Is this the right tool for me?